 Protect Your Ankle

-The first step you need to take with ankle sprains is to keep the
+The first step you need to take with ankle sprains is to keep the ankle safe.
+Now, your first instinct might be to massage the pain away.
+But, massaging a sprained ankle will actually make the situation worse.

 So, cover the ankle with enough padding or wear soft shoes until you can do more about the injury at home or visit the doctor.